BetaMasaheft/Documentation/split applications release process.md

 ### The Beta Masaheft Organization
 The [Beta Masaheft organization](https://github.com/BetaMasaheft) hosts a number of repositories related to the Beta Masaheft research environment.

+Issues are only kept in this repository also when they relate to others.
+Exception is made for Bibliography, Guidelines, Dillmann and traces-related repositories which, belonging to different project are reported in their own repositories.

+For any questions on use of the application, data entry, use of these repositories, please consider using the DISCUSSIONS.

 Application repositories
-- BetMas .
-This repository
+- _BetMas_ : The repository where all the applications related to Beta maṣāḥǝft and the support libraries are stored
-- Dillmann .
-The exist-db app serving the Online Lexicon Linguae Aethiopicae at https://betamasheft.eu/Dillmann
+- _Dillmann_ : The exist-db app serving the Online Lexicon Linguae Aethiopicae at https://betamasheft.eu/Dillmann
-- guidelinesApp
+- _guidelinesApp_ : The application that runs the website of the Guidelines, a separate project about the ways in which data is edited.
+- _alpheios2fs_ : a simple library with a transformation from the json format exported by Alpheios Alignment tools to the TEI  feature structure model with the values defined by the TraCES project.

-data repositories
+Data repositories
-- Manuscripts
+- Manuscripts : TEI records for individual Ethiopian and Eritrean Manuscripts
-- Works
+- Works : TEI records for texts of the Ethiopian Literature
-- Authority files
-- Persons
-- Places
-- Institutions
-- Narratives
-- Studies
-- RDF
-- Schema
-- Guidelines
-- alpheiosannotations
-- traces
-- DomLib
-- coordinates
+- Authority files : TEI records for each of the keywords used in the descriptions of Manuscripts, Works, Person, Places, Studies, Narratives and other Authority files.
+- Persons : TEI records for persons and ethnic groups relevant for Ethiopian Manuscript Studies
+- Places : TEI records for places relevant for Ethiopian Manuscript Studies
+- Institutions : TEI records for repositories where some Manuscripts have been or are stored.
+This will include many churches, but should not be confused with them, as that of a repository is a different abstract notion
+- Narratives : TEI records describing units of text without  a fixed word sequence
+- Studies : TEI records for secondary literature works related to Ethiopian Studies
+- RDF : resources like ontologies and RDF datasets for the parallel RDF serialization of the TEI XML data
+- Schema : the Beta Masaheft schema, a TEI customization used to validate all types of files above.
+- Guidelines : the repository of the text of the guidelines, collaboratively edited and pushed to the _guidelinesApp_ together with the Schema to provide all needed guidance and training to contributors of Beta Masaheft and other projects willing to use the same models
+- alpheiosannotations :  a repository to store alignment exported from the Alpheios Alignment tool as json.
+These are pushed to the alpheios2fs application
+- traces : the TEI exports of the annotations done by the TraCES project with the GeTa tool by Cristina Vertan.
+- DomLib : the export of the data from the mycore instance where the EthioSpaRe catalogue data was stored.
+This was used as a basis to produce the collection ES into Manuscripts
+- coordinates : a set of coordinates for places in Ethiopia inehrited from the Encyclopaedia Aethiopica

-utility repositories
+Utility repositories
-- Documentation
-- bibliography
-- styles
-- makePDF
-- SyntaxeDuCodex
+- Documentation : This repository, where all una tantum scripts, and especially the ISSUES are kept.
+All issues are listed here.
+- bibliography : this repository contains a githubpages website which gives initial guidance on the management of the bibliography for colleages at the HLCEES.
+- styles : a fork of the CSL Styles repository for the maintainance of the HLCEES styles
+- makePDF : a repository with an oxygen project set up with guidance to produce a PDF output from a set of manuscript records and related resources using the style of Aethiopica.
+- SyntaxeDuCodex : contains the ontology designed for the representatio of structural relationships within a manuscript.
 - Editor